AnteronGitHub/web-chess/README.md

 (note that server runs on [free dyno hours](https://devcenter.heroku.com/articles/free-dyno-hours) so page may take a while to load if it hasn't been requested recently - be patient)

-Simple React ui for chess built using Node.js.
+Simple React chess UI with Redux store.

 - node v7.9.0
 - npm v4.2.0